dogweather/forkful/content/en/typescript/files-and-io/writing-a-text-file.md

 weight: 24
 ---

-## What & Why?
-Writing a text file in TypeScript is a critical skill for data persistence, configurations, or log generation.
-Programmers often perform this task to store and manipulate data outside the application memory for reasons like data analysis, reporting, or simply saving user settings across sessions.

 ## How to:
 TypeScript itself doesn't directly handle file operations as it compiles to JavaScript, which traditionally runs in the browser with limited access to the file system.
 However, when used in a Node.js environment, the `fs` module (File System) provides functionality to write files.